Skip to content

 • Token hand‑off: Once your IT team generates the OAuth credentials, our networking techs will populate them on your printers or copiers.

-• Planning support: Need a roadmap?
+• Strategic planning + support: Need a roadmap?
 We’ll help you weigh Microsoft relay vs. third‑party services and outline a phased rollout.

 Useful Resources